signag/raspi-cam-srv/docs/FocusHandling.md

 When *Autofocus Mode* "Manual" is chosen, also the *Focal Distance* field must be activated and the distance must be set manually.

-Pressing **Submit** will apply the setting to the live stream and the canged focus will be immediately visible.
+Pressing **Submit** will apply the setting to the live stream and the changed focus will be immediately visible.

 ## Continuous Focus